Delicious in Dungeon

 Delicious in Dungeon (ダンジョン飯, Danjon Meshi), is a Japanese manga series written and illustrated by Ryoko Kui.
 It was serialized in Enterbrain's seinen manga magazine Harta from February 2014 to September 2023, with its chapters collected in 14 tankōbon volumes.
 The story follows a group of adventurers in a fantasy world who, after failing to defeat a dragon that consumed one of their own, embark on a journey through a dungeon to revive her, surviving by cooking and eating the monsters they encounter along the way.

 Yen Press has licensed the series in North America.
 An anime television series adaptation produced by Trigger aired from January to June 2024.
-A second season has been announced.
+A second season is set to premiere in October 2027.

 Plot

 In a fantasy world of dungeon exploration, adventuring parties set out on expeditions to raid dungeons.
 Many hope to find the mysterious Golden Country located in one dungeon, discovered after its king crawled to the surface and promised his kingdom to whoever defeats the "Lunatic Magician".
 Those who are killed in the dungeon are able to be revived depending on how intact their bodies are.
 The story begins as a group of adventurers unsuccessfully attempt to slay a red dragon, which consumes Falin Touden, a "tallman" (human) spellcaster.
 Falin uses magic to teleport her party to safety.
 The remaining members of the party—Laios Touden, a tallman swordsman and Falin's brother; Marcille Donato, an elven spellcaster who met Falin in school and has since become a close friend, and Chilchuck Tims, a half-foot locksmith—seek to rescue Falin before she is digested.
 With most of their supplies left behind in the dungeon, Laios, who is fascinated by the ecology and creatures of the dungeon, suggests they sustain themselves by eating monsters, to which Marcille and Chilchuck reluctantly agree.
 Inside, they are immediately joined by Senshi, a dwarf with many years of experience surviving in the dungeon by cooking monsters and harvesting food.
 They are later joined by Izutsumi, an eastern tallman who seeks to undo a curse binding a cat soul to her own.
 The story details their travels through the dungeon, the environments, traps, and monsters they encounter, and the meals they create.